apes-suite/musubi-source/examples/tutorials/tut_01_mus_config.md

 This tutorial is using a 1D gaussian_pulse in pressure computed in a 3D domain.
 The necessary configuration file to run this case will be generated from scratch within this tutorial.
-An example of a final config-file for this case can be found in `examples/tutorials/tutorial_cases/tutorial_gaussian_pulse/`.
+The final config-file for this case can be found in `examples/tutorials/tutorial_cases/tutorial_gaussian_pulse/`.

 ## The musubi.lua File ##

-As a user, your best way to communicate with *Musubi* is a Lua-Script that tells *Musubi* what you want to simulate and which options you want to choose.
+We communicate with *Musubi* via a Lua-Script that tells *Musubi* what we want to simulate and which options we want to set.
 The Lua-syntax is fairly easy, and for this tutorial, we will use only a small subset of it, so don't be afraid if you hear of Lua for the first time.